 Due to the steep mountain terrain, the DHR utilizes several loops and Z-Reverses (or zig-zags), as you can see in the above map.

-Currently, there are only four Joy Rides per day, and only three use the historic B-Class steam locomotive.
-We heard that tickets can sell out fast, so made sure to purchase ours as soon as we arrived in Darjeeling.
+When we rode the Toy Train, there were only four Joy Rides per day, and only three were using the historic B-Class steam locomotive.
+We heard that tickets could sell out fast, so we made sure to purchase ours as soon as we arrived in Darjeeling.

 The next day, we arrived promptly at opening time, but had to wait for a good long while before anybody arrived.